organicaudio/useful-code-snippets2/docs/templates/python-tool.md

 [A template for a new tool](https://gist.github.com/CrowdSalat/064b62c15315d4f65e9b44bb2ea7d972)

+## create executable

+You can create a standalone executable with all needed dependencies with [pipi PyInstaller](https://pypi.org/project/PyInstaller/).

 ## shebang

 In order to be directly executable via file manager or terminal in linux add a shebang to the script: `#!/usr/bin/env python3`